Daniel has years of experience with firearms and does his best to give honest reviews.

 The Remington was not my first choice in the price range.
-I really had wanted a Ruger SR1911, as I am a huge fan of Ruger firearms.
-That is actually what I went into the store to have ordered when I saw the R1 in the case.
+I really wanted a Ruger SR1911, as I am a huge fan of Ruger firearms.
+That is actually what I went into the store to order when I saw the R1 in the case.
 I'm a sucker for milspec guns, and really enjoyed my milspec Springfield, but unfortunately had to sell it at a point when money was tight.
 The Remington when I picked it up was the smoothest handling 1911 I've handled in the price range.
 Slide racked back with ease, trigger was exceptional, although does have a bit of creep.
-The store was having a sale of $50 off any gun in stock, which made this gun almost $200 cheaper then the Ruger, so I took it home.
+The store was having a sale of $50 off any gun in stock, which made this gun almost $200 cheaper than the Ruger, so I took it home.
 And it was great....for the first box and a half of ammo.

-The gun came with a really nice hard plastic case, 2 mags, a bushing wrench (for which I was very thankful later), and the usual lock and paper work.
+The gun came with a really nice hard plastic case, 2 mags, a bushing wrench (for which I was very thankful later), and the usual lock and paperwork.
 The finish of the gun was also very nice, and as said above it was super smooth.
-After a strip and a good cleaning it was ready for its first trip to the range.
+After a strip and a good cleaning, it was ready for its first trip to the range.

 About The Gun

 I'm not gonna get deep into the history of the 1911 here.
 Wikipedia has a great page with lots of information on the development and use of the 1911.
 Most of us probably know that the 1911 was used by our armed forces for right around 70 years, and is still used by some special ops forces.
-During, WW1 Remington made some 1911s on government contract, although stopped production in 1919 right after the war.
+During, WW1 Remington made some 1911s on a government contract, although stopped production in 1919 right after the war.
 In 2011 Remington reintroduced the 1911 as the 1911 R1 to commemorate 100 years of the 1911.

-The R1 has features from both the original 1911 and the 1911-A1, as well as a few other features off of more modern guns.
+The R1 has features from both the original 1911 and the 1911-A1, as well as a few other features from more modern guns.
 Unlike either the original 1911 or the A1, the R1 uses a series 80 receiver, so it has the split firing pin safety.
 It also has a front dovetail instead of a pinned front sight to allow the front sight to be adjusted or changed easier.
 The R1 also comes with 3 dot sights.
 One other change is that Remington lowered and flared the ejection port to allow empties to be ejected easier.
 They also put a small slot in the barrel at the rear of the chamber area as a loaded chamber indicator.
 I should probably note that Remington also fit the R1 with a stainless barrel and bushing.